Omisore76/Provisioning-EC2-Instances-Using-AWS-CLI/README.md

 I created this VPC and subnets all on my own - you can check out how I did that by clicking on the link above.

 Note: I created the VPC and subnets earlier.
-You can access the VPC and subnets code using this link.
+You can access the VPC and subnets code using this link https://github.com/Omisore76/Creating-VPC-and-Subnets-Using-AWS-CLI